 Dr. Michaela Gruenheid

-Dr. Michaela Gruenheid is a residency-trained veterinarian in southeastern Pennsylvania.
+Dr. Michaela Gruenheid is a board-certified surgeon in southeastern Pennsylvania.
 She is available to provide mobile veterinary surgery services to general practice and emergency animal hospitals throughout the greater Philadelphia metro area.

 Dr. Michaela Gruenheid was born and raised in Germany.
 She began her veterinary medicine education in Budapest, Hungary and in 2009, completed her veterinary medicine degree in Munich, Germany.
 During her last year of veterinary school, she participated in several externships in the United Sates.
 It was during this time that she decided that she eventually wanted to return to the States because she appreciated the training that the students, interns, and residents received.